a20351766/udo.1.4.0/docs/source/channels.rst

 Channels
 ========

-A Hyperledger Fabric ``channel`` is a private "subnet" of communication between two or more specific network members, for the purpose of conducting private and confidential transactions.
+A Hyperledger UDO ``channel`` is a private "subnet" of communication between two or more specific network members, for the purpose of conducting private and confidential transactions.
 A channel is defined by members (organizations), anchor peers per member, the shared ledger, chaincode application(s) and the ordering service